-Even though you know the third option is the best choice – the one most likely to bring about the outcome you want – nine times out of ten, it’s not the one you’ll choose.
+If you're wondering how to get a raise, clearly, the third option is the best choice.
+It's the one most likely to bring about the outcome you want.
+But nine times out of ten, it’s not the one you’ll choose.

 The reasons for not choosing the third option are varied.
 They can range from being unsure of how to bring up the subject of a raise, to being afraid of your boss’ reaction, to simply feeling overwhelmed by the process in general.
 I totally get that the thought of asking for and receiving a raise can be daunting, but believe me, it is not impossible.

 Here are 5 super easy steps I teach women on how to get a raise and negotiate salary increases of $5,000, $10,000 and even $25,000.